 Funding for the NIH and NCI has been relatively stagnant for nearly a decade and is now in jeopardy for the foreseeable future, due to the concerted focus by federal policy makers to cut all spending – including key investments such as NIH and NCI.

-Many of the advancements cited during the briefing can also be found in the AACR’s landmark Cancer Progress Report 2011, which captures the last four decades of scientific progress against cancer and was featured as the top story on the CBS Evening News on September 20, 2011.
+Many of the advancements cited during the briefing can also be found in the AACR’s landmark Cancer Progress Report 2011, which captures the last four decades of scientific progress against cancer and was featured as the top story on the CBS Evening News on Sept.
+20, 2011.
 The report’s call to action, which was echoed at the briefing, urges Congress to provide the NIH and NCI with sustained budget increases of at least 5 percent above the biomedical inflation rate.
-This level of support will ensure the future scientific advances needed to capitalize on past research investments, spur innovation and make a difference in the lives of people worldwide.
+This level of support will ensure the future scientific advances needed to capitalize on past research investments, spur innovation, and make a difference in the lives of people worldwide.

 Don’t miss an opportunity to help make a difference.

-Sign-up here to join the AACR Cancer Action Alliance and receive breaking news alerts and learn about ways to join other scientists, patients, survivors and concerned citizens in calling on Congress to provide critical funding increases for the lifesaving cancer and biomedical research supported by NIH and NCI.
+Join the AACR Cancer Action Alliance and receive breaking news alerts and learn about ways to join other scientists, patients, survivors and concerned citizens in calling on Congress to provide critical funding increases for the lifesaving cancer and biomedical research supported by NIH and NCI.